-We offer yarn and fiber from several Pennsylvania-based suppliers, such as Snowy Oaks Llama Farm, DizzyWigFibers, Kelbourne Woolens, and Kraemer Yarns.
-We also carry yarn and fiber from Cascade, Berroco, Plymouth, malabrigo, Three Irish Girls, Fairy Tale Wool, Frabjous Fibers and Wonderland Yarn, Opal Sock yarn, Hedgehog Fibers, Fairy Tale Yarn Company, Wool Addicts, Lang Yarns, LuvMonkeyBug, and Hemlock House.
-This spring, we will be adding Sweet Sparrow Yarns, Wool Addicts, Dream in Color, and Zen Yarn Garden.
+We offer yarn and fiber from several Pennsylvania-based suppliers, such as Snowy Oaks Llama Farm, DizzyWigFibers, Kelbourne Woolens, Plymouth Yarns, and Kraemer Yarns.
+We also carry yarn and fiber from Cascade, Berroco, malabrigo, Three Irish Girls, Fairy Tale Wool, Frabjous Fibers and Wonderland Yarn, Emma's Yarn, Opal Sock yarn, Hedgehog Fibers, Fairy Tale Yarn Company, Wool Addicts, Lang Yarns, LuvMonkeyBug, Sweet Sparrow Yarns, Wool Addicts, HauteKnitYarn, Hemlock House, Dream in Color and Zen Yarn Garden.

 About the Owner

 A knitter, crocheter, and spinner, (yes, she has her own spinning wheel) Dr. Marcia K. Farrell, Ph.D., returned to Erie in the summer of 2017, having left a position as a tenured university English professor.
-After teaching for twenty years, she wanted to follow a different path and stepped into a fairy ring that led her to Habetrot’s Wheel, where she is pursuing her passion of working with yarn and enjoying the inclusive nature of stitching communities by opening up her own yarn shop in beautiful Harborcreek Township.
+After teaching for more than twenty years, she wanted to follow a different path and stepped into a fairy ring that led her to Habetrot’s Wheel, where she is pursuing her passion of working with yarn and enjoying the inclusive nature of stitching communities by opening up her own yarn shop in beautiful Harborcreek Township.